-Thermostatic switches were not observed to be present within the surveyed area.
+Thermostatic switches within the assessed areas were not observed to have liquid mercury present.

 It is important to note that equipment present within the assessed area was not dismantled to verify the presence or absence of mercury within.
 As such, concealed mercury-containing devices may be present that are not noted within this report.
 Caution should be taken when dismantling this equipment as mercury-containing components should be assumed to be present.